gopikrishna-a/Python_Tutorials/000_Python3/005_Dictionaries.md

 ### dict.popitem()

 * Takes no arguments
-* Returns any random key, value pair which was removed.
+* Returns tuple containing any one random key, value pair which was removed.

 #### **popitem() method to delete a random key, value pair**